Appetizers & SnacksFancy Appetizers

 How long can these sit out at a party?

-At an indoors party, the shrimp can safely sit out for as long as two hours.
+At an indoor party, the shrimp can safely sit out for as long as two hours.
 Encourage your guests to try them, and they won’t even last that long!

 As usual, I like a little variety in my recipes.
-Here’s some more easy appetizer recipes to try at your next party.
+Here are some more easy appetizer recipes to try at your next party.

 Did you try this recipe?
 Feel free to let us know what you think in the comments section, and don’t forget to rate this recipe!